-Whether you are a high school senior or an adult learner who is interested in going back to school, odds are that you are going to be required to complete a college application essay.
-Oftentimes, this is the one chance you get to truly express why you are interested in a specific school and program; all of the other information is typically scores and GPAs.
+Whether you’re a high school senior or an adult learner who is interested in going back to school, odds are that you are going to be required to complete a college application essay.
+Oftentimes, this is the one chance you get to showoff your true personality and abilities, as well as why you are interested in attending a specific school/program.

-With that being said, you want to make sure that your essay showcases your accomplishments and ability to be a successful higher education student.
+With that being said, you want to make sure that your essay showcases your accomplishments and ability to be a successful college student.

-Before you begin, you will want to choose a topic, unless one has been provided for you to write on.
+Before you begin writing, you’ll need to decide on your topic and focus (unless one has been provided for you the school).
 Some possible topics you may be asked to write about include:

 - Explain how your life experiences have inspired you to pursue a college degree